 3. Vegetation growing out of cracks

 Once cracks begin to appear on your driveway, weeds and other forms of vegetation follow suit.
-The moisture trapped inside cracks and potholes allow vegetation to thrive, which causes the asphalt to deteriorate even more.
+The moisture trapped inside cracks and potholes allows vegetation to thrive, which causes the asphalt to deteriorate even more.
 Vegetation roots that continue to grow and spread cause more damage to the foundation, leaving uneven bulges and sunken patches on the surface of your pavement.

 4. Oil and chemical stains